Norby257/coverBandLife/projectREADME.md

 Noreen M

 # Motivations
-As an avid guitarist, it'd be nice to have all my songs, gig details, etc in one place
+As an avid guitarist, it'd be nice to have all my songs, gig details, etc in one place, and make it easy to update opening and closing songs.

 # Technologies Used